TheMightyDinky/CSOL2-Global-zhongwen/README.md

 # 🇨🇳 FUNCTIONAL CN LANGUAGE FILES FOR CSO2 🇨🇳
 # License
-This project is not affiliated with either Valve or Nexon.
-"Counter-Strike: Online 2" is a game which is owned by these two companies.
+My localisation Project is not affiliated with either Valve or Nexon, and is to be used only for "Counter-Strike: Online 2 Global".
+Counter-Strike: Online 2 is owned by both Nexon and Valve.
+Remixing, building upon this material, or transforming it requires that you distribute your contributions under the same license as the one used for my project.

-Licensed under the CC BY-SA 3.0 license.
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 Unported License.

 # EN
  (Updated on 13.02.2025)